Is it difficult to apply for a BOLD Participation Scholarship?

 What is a “participation scholarship”?

 A participation scholarship differs from a merit scholarship in several ways.
 Participation scholarship recipients must contribute to the BOLD Center community through volunteering, participation in student groups, and other activities, and must enroll in a mandatory first-year engineering projects course.
-If you are not interested in contributing to BOLD programs, the participation scholarship may not be right for you.
+If you are not interested in contributing to BOLD programs, or do not think that you will have the time to fulfill the requirements, the participation scholarship may not be right for you.

 What kind of participation will I have to commit to each year?

 In addition to meeting the academic requirements, you will need to attend a few BOLD Center events during the academic year, contribute to volunteer activities, and become an active member of one of our diversity-serving student societies (AISES, NSBE, SAGE, SHPE/MAES, SASE or SWE.)
 For more information about these societies, click here.
 You are also required to enroll in a mandatory first year engineering projects course.
 The requirements are outlined in more detail here.
 All requirements are selected because they have shown to promote success in CU Engineering students.

 If I can’t participate as much as I am required, will my scholarship be taken away?